jesperba01/mirusnordic_pp4/TESTING.md

 In this section, I will demonstrate the rigorous testing conducted to ensure the functionality, compatibility, and responsiveness of the project.

-Code Validation
+## Key features

-# HTML
+- HTML
-All HTML files were validated using the W3C HTML Validator.

-# CSS
+- CSS
-CSS files were validated using the W3C CSS Validator.

-# Python
+- Python
-Python files were validated using the PEP8 CI Python Linter.

-# Browser Compatibility
+- Browser Compatibility
-The project was tested on multiple browsers to ensure compatibility.

-# Responsiveness
+- Responsiveness
-The project was tested on various devices to confirm responsiveness.

-# Lighthouse Audit
-A Lighthouse Audit was performed to evaluate the project's performance.
+- Lighthouse Audit

-# Defensive Programming
+- Defensive Programming
-Manual testing was conducted to verify defensive programming measures.

-# User Story Testing
+- User Story Testing
-User stories were tested to ensure they were effectively implemented.

-# Automated Testing
+- Automated Testing
-Unit tests were executed to validate the functionality of the application.

-# GitHub Issues
-All fixed and unresolved bugs were tracked via GitHub Issues
+- GitHub Issues

-## Code Validation
+- Code Validation

 ### HTML